gianni-rosato/svt-av1-psy/Docs/Parameters.md

 ### 1. Thread management parameters

-`LogicalProcessors` (`--lp`) and `TargetSocket` (`--ss`) parameters are used to management thread affinity on Windows and Ubuntu OS.
+`PinnedExecution` (`--pin`) and `TargetSocket` (`--ss`) parameters are used to manage thread affinity on Windows and Ubuntu OS. `LevelOfParallelism` is used to specify how much parallelism is desired; higher levels will create more threads and process more pictures in parallel, leading to greater fps but larger memory use.
 These are some examples how you use them together.

-If `LogicalProcessors` and `TargetSocket` are not set, threads are managed by OS thread scheduler.
+If `PinnedExecution` and `TargetSocket` are not set, threads are managed by OS thread scheduler.
+If `LevelOfParallelism` is not set, the amount of parallelism (threads/memory) will be decided by the encoder based on the machine's core count.

-`SvtAv1EncApp.exe -i in.yuv -w 3840 -h 2160 --lp 40`
+`SvtAv1EncApp.exe -i in.yuv -w 3840 -h 2160 --lp 4`

-If only `LogicalProcessors` is set, threads run on 40 logical processors.
-Threads may run on dual sockets if 40 is larger than logical processor number of a socket.

-NOTE: On Windows, thread affinity can be set only by group on system with more than 64 logical processors.
-So, if 40 is larger than logical processor number of a single socket, threads run on all logical processors of both sockets.
+If only `LevelOfParallelism` is set, the OS will determine which processors the job will run on.
+Threads may run on dual sockets.
+The --lp level does not indicate the number of threads targeted, nor does it constrain the encoder to run on a certain number of logical processors.
+The number of threads created and memory used is determined by settings in the code (see `load_default_buffer_configuration_settings`).

+Parallelism is achieved in two ways:
+1. By creating new threads to process pictures and sub-picture blocks (e.g. superblocks) in parallel.
+2. By increasing the number of pictures in the pipeline, which can then be processed concurrently.

+Higher `LevelOfParallelism` will increase both the threads and pictures in a way that optimizes speed and memory at each level.
+In CRF mode, levels 4 and higher will process extra mini-gops in parallel as well, leading to higher speed, but much higher memory.
+In low-delay mode, only one picture can be processed at once, so no extra pictures will be allocated.

 `SvtAv1EncApp.exe -i in.yuv -w 3840 -h 2160 --ss 1`

 If only `TargetSocket` is set, threads run on all the logical processors of socket 1.
+If '--lp' is not specified with '--ss' the number of threads would be decided by the encoder based on the number of available cores on the socket.

-`SvtAv1EncApp.exe -i in.yuv -w 3840 -h 2160 --lp 20 --ss 0`
+`SvtAv1EncApp.exe -i in.yuv -w 3840 -h 2160 --lp 4 --ss 0`

-If both `LogicalProcessors` and `TargetSocket` are set, threads run on 20 logical processors of socket 0.
-Threads guaranteed to run only on socket 0 if 20 is larger than logical processor number of socket 0.
+If both `LevelOfParallelism` and `TargetSocket` are set, threads run on socket 0.
+The number of threads created is set in the library, based on the desired level of parallelism.

-The (`--pin`) option allows the user to pin/unpin the execution to/from a specific number of cores.

-The combinational use of (`--pin`) with (`--lp`) results in memory reduction while allowing the execution to work on any of the cores and not restrict it to specific cores.
+The `--pin` option allows the user to pin the execution to a specific number of cores, specifically, the first N cores, where N is the value passed with `--pin`.
+If '--lp' is not specified, the default parallelism will be based on the N cores available for the process to run, rather than all the cores on the machine.
+If '--lp' is specified, that level of parallelism will be used, regardless of N.

-This is an example on how to use them together.
+This is an example on how to use `--lp` and `--pin` together.

-so -lp 4 with --pin 1 would restrict the encoder to work on cpu0-3 and reduce the resource allocation to only what's needed to using 4 cores. --lp 4 with --pin 0, would reduce the allocation to what's needed for 4 cores but not restrict the encoder to run on cpu 0-3, in this case the encoder might end up using more than 4 cores due to the multi-threading nature of the encoder, but would at least allow for more multiple -lp4 encodes to run on the same machine without them being all restricted to run on cpu 0-3 or overflow the memory usage.
+Setting `--lp 4` with `--pin 4` would restrict the encoder to work on cpu 0-3 and set the resource allocation to the amount of threads/memory associated with `--lp 4`.
+Using `--pin 0` with `--lp 4` would result in the same allocation of threads/memory but not restrict the encoder to run on cpu 0-3; in this case the encoder may use more than 4 cores due to the multi-threading nature of the encoder, but would at least allow for more multiple `--lp 4` encodes to run on the same machine without them being all restricted to run on cpu 0-3 or overflow the memory usage.

-When we have --pin 0, --lp behaves similarly to a parallelization level, which higher values having higher level of parallelism, not necessarily constrained to a number of logical processors.
-To set cpu affinity beyond the first --lp cores, a cpu affinity utility such as taskset or numactl to control could be used to pin execution to desired threads.
+To set cpu affinity beyond the first `--pin` cores, a cpu affinity utility such as `taskset` or `numactl` to control could be used to pin execution to desired threads.

 Example:

-taskset --cpu-list 0-3  ./SvtAv1EncApp --preset 4 -q 32  --keyint  200  -i input1.y4m -b svt_1.bin  --lp 4
+`taskset --cpu-list 0-3  ./SvtAv1EncApp --preset 4 -q 32  --keyint  200  -i input1.y4m -b svt_1.bin  --lp 3`
-taskset --cpu-list 4-7  ./SvtAv1EncApp --preset 4 -q 32  --keyint  200  -i input2.y4m -b svt_2.bin  --lp 4
+`taskset --cpu-list 4-7  ./SvtAv1EncApp --preset 4 -q 32  --keyint  200  -i input2.y4m -b svt_2.bin  --lp 3`

 This example will ensure that the first encode will run on the first 4 cores and the second encode will run on the second 4 cores.
-In this example, If CPU utilization is not saturated for --lp 4 for these cores, higher levels of --lp could be employed for a memory usage increase
+In this example, if CPU utilization is not saturated for `--lp 3` for these cores, higher levels of `--lp` could be employed for more parallelism with a memory usage increase.

-Example: 72 core machine:

-72 jobs x --lp 1 --pin 0 (In order to maximize the CPU utilization 72 jobs are run simultaneously with each job utilitizing 1 core without being pined to a specific core)

-36 jobs x --lp 2 --pin 1

-18 jobs x --lp 4 --pin 1

-(`--ss`) and (`--pin 0`) is not a valid combination.(`--pin`) is overwritten to 1 when (`-ss`) is used.

 ### 2. AV1 metadata